SAML-Toolkits/php-saml/README.md

 }
 ```

-If the SLS endpoints receives an Logout Request, the request is
+If the SLS endpoints receives an Logout Request, the request is validated,
-validated, the session is closed and a Logout Response is sent
+the session is closed and a Logout Response is sent to the SLS endpoint of
-to the SLS endpoint of the idP.
+the IdP.

 ```php
 // part of the processSLO method